Daisy Carter: Storylines

 Three months later, while Sharon Newman (Sharon Case) was checking into Fairview psychiatric hospital, a woman called her name in the waiting room: Daisy.
 Sharon explained that everyone in Genoa City believed that she was dead, and Daisy revealed that after Ricky threatened to make her disappear, she ran away and checked into Fairview under an alias, Scarlett, as she was terrified that Ricky would kill her as he did Rachel.
 Daisy was unaware of Ricky's death, and tried to convince the doctors to release her, which they refused to do without legal proof of her true identity.
 Daisy then decided to overdose on pills she had been harboring with hopes of landing in the hospital where she could then escape.
 After she did so, the doctors received the results of her fingerprint scan, and Ronan Malloy (Jeff Branson) got a call about Daisy's whereabouts.
 Yet, just as Michael secured a court order to question Daisy, she disappeared.
 A woman claiming to be Daisy's mother checked her out of a mental institution, signing the name "Sheila Carter" on the release form.
 Michael had the signature analyzed to see if it fit Sheila's handwriting, and results turned out to be inconclusive.
 The doctor who released Daisy was unable to identify the woman claiming to be Daisy's mother as his glasses were broken when Daisy was signed out.
 Paul got a hold of the security footage of the woman who checked Daisy out but unfortunately, the woman was wearing a head scarf and big sunglasses making her face unidentifiable.
 In June 2017, Sheila Carter reappears in Los Angeles, revealing herself to Quinn Fuller.
+This reveals that Sheila is still alive, and is probably the one who took Daisy from the hospital.
+In February 2023, Lucy, now a teenager returns to Genoa City.

 Reception

 TV Guide Canada listed Zima's appearance as Daisy in 2010 as the "worst comeback" of a character.
+Chris Eades from Soaps In Depth called Daisy a "troubled young woman."
+In 2021, Richard Simms from Soaps She Knows put Daisy on his list of the most hated soap opera characters, commenting that she "most definitely wasn't as popular — even in a love-to-hate-her way" as Sheila, and that it was odd that Sheila had not mentioned Daisy in her stint.
+In 2023, Dan from Endante.com referred to the mysterious disappearance of Daisy Carter on ‘The Young and the Restless’ “a captivating storyline that kept viewers hooked.”
+He also wrote: “Daisy’s complex character and enigmatic nature made her a fan favorite, and her sudden vanishing act left fans speculating about her fate.
+The impact of her disappearance was felt throughout the show, forcing characters to confront their past actions and viewers to eagerly await her return.”